 Gasoline and diesel is less common and the petrol stations are smaller.
 Don’t expect to find them in every village or town and don’t drive on until you almost run out.
 When you find a petrol/diesel station, fuel up!
 That may save you lots of trouble down the road, especially in the remote, western part of the country.

 - We had a full tank coming from Tajikistan (border of Denau).
-Fueled up in Termez, near Temur Gate, and Tashkent.
+Fueled up in Termez, near Temur Gate, and Tashkent (2019).

 - Coming from Kazakhstan on the west side, we had brought two 20-liter canisters with diesel from Kazakhstan so we only needed to fuel up in Nukus.
-Subsequently filled up in Khiva, Bukhara, and Tashkent.
+Subsequently filled up in Khiva, Bukhara, and Tashkent (2019).

 Tashkent – Metro

-In Tashkent, you can leave your car parked to ‘do the sites’ and use the metro.
+In Tashkent, you can leave your car parked and ‘do the sites’ by using the metro.
 Tashkent has a fantastic metro system with three lines.
 The metros and metro stations are clean and safe.
 Just try to avoid rush hour when it gets crowded.

 Here is a complete guide to the metro station in Tashkent.